src-d/blog/content/post/handshakes_pagerank.md

 ![Armin Ronacher's neighbors](/post/handshakes_pagerank/armin_ronacher_2.png)
 <p align="center">Neighbors around Armin Ronacher, 2 generations -
 the repositories he contributed to and their contributors.
-Armin is somewhere in the center.
+Armin is in the center.
 8k nodes, 11k edges.
 The graph was produced with [Gephi](https://gephi.org/).</p>

 The fans on the above image are communities around some popular open source projects,